topleft/google-places-basics/readme.md

 #### Accessing the API
 Google has made it super simple to get started with their maps and services.
-Add this script tag to your index.html file right below the jQuery script tag.
+Add this script tag to your *index.html* file right below the jQuery script tag.
+If your not quite sure where to put it, have a look at the project files [here](https://github.com/topleft/google-places-basics/tree/v2).

 ```
 <script type="text/javascript" src="https://maps.googleapis.com/maps/api/js?libraries=places"></script>